bjucps/cps110-thinkcspy/_sources/01-GeneralIntro/ATypicalFirstProgram.rst

 order, one at a time.

 Notice that the first print statement has double quotes inside the parenthesis, but the second print statement does not.
-Try putting quotes into the second print statement inside the parenthesis, just like the first print statement.
+See what happens if you put quotes into the second print statement inside the parenthesis, just like the first print statement.
 Before you run the program, see if you can predict what output will appear.

 We'll discuss the role of quote marks in more detail in the next chapter.
 For now, it's enough to note